Chicago LSM HTTP RESTful WebServices Interface

 For more detail explanation of the difference between each type, refer to [placeholder].

-All numbers in the JSON strings strictly follow SI units, unless otherwise stated. - http://localhost:38080/scclsm/set-image-param (PUT)
+All values in the JSON strings strictly follow SI units, unless otherwise stated.
+So a field of view of "1.0mm x 1.0mm" need to be expressed as "1E-3 m x 1E-3 m". - http://localhost:38080/scclsm/set-image-param (PUT)

 set-image-param is used to set the image scanning condition.
 The API will take a JSON string in the same format as in get-image-param and store it in a cache.
 A subsequent API call of commit-image or snap must be called for any parameter change to become effective.